Jenny-May Coffin visits the Philippines with WSPA

 Our compassionate solution, and your support, is moving towards our vision of dogs and people living harmoniously together.

-To find out how you can support this important work, click here.
+Find out how you can support this important work, here.